Peel Affordable Rental Incentives Program

 The goal of the PHHP is to work with our partners to increase affordable housing and prevent chronic homelessness.

-- Transform service delivery
+- Transform service

-- Build new affordable housing
+- Build more community housing

 - Optimize existing stock